 It’s no mystery boys and girls are different.
 And while everything cannot be segregated into gender, as a mother of four boys, potty training boys has most definitely revealed some unique differences from my friends that have only potty trained girls.
 The most obvious being the quantity of pee that ends up on your floor when training boys.
 So today I wanted to give you my best tips for having success at potty training BOYS!

-But before you begin reading this, check out my How to Determine if Your Child is Ready for Potty Training article to help you figure out if your child (and you) is ready to potty train.
+But before you begin reading this, determine if your child is ready to potty train.
 Because at the end of the day, a boy can be ready to potty train before a girl and vice versa.
 In most cases, I believe potty training readiness comes down to the child.

 We also must discuss the two methods of potty training, which I say is either slow and steady or fast and furious (similar to the three-day method).
 Parents have to choose what works best for their schedule.
 But I am writing these tips based on the fast and furious method because my boys have had more success when we are not switching back and forth between diapers and underwear.
 However, these tips can be applied to a slower and gradual process as well.

 1. Choose A Character Theme

 If potty-training is serious and full of pressure, your odds at success will likely decrease.
 So one of the best ways to make potty-training successful is to make it themed around your son’s favorite character.
 Whether they like Mickey, Superman, or Paw Patrol, pick their favorite character and tell them it’s time to become like them.
 “Chase loves to use the big-boy potty, and I know you want to be just like him.
 So we’re going to do what Chase does when he needs to go potty and become just like him.”

 2. Start with the Cutest Character Undies You Can Imagine and Kiss the Diapers Goodbye